oracle/node-oracledb/doc/api.md

   )
 ```

-This also requires Oracle Database 12c.
+This also requires Oracle Database 12c or later.

 Prior to Oracle Database 12c, auto-increment columns in Oracle
 Database can be created using a sequence generator and a trigger.